The mammoth tech-petroleum conglomerate Reliance aims to create its own version of UPI!

 Now, as mentioned earlier, the reason so many consortiums are bidding for an NUE license is due to the fact that it will help gain an entity more autonomy in the processing of digital payments in the country.

-As of now, payment services’ platforms such as GPay and WhatsApp Pay which live on the Unified Payments Interface are classified as intermediaries or third-party entities by the Indian laws.
+As of now, payment services platforms such as GPay and WhatsApp Pay which live on the Unified Payments Interface are classified as intermediaries or third-party entities by Indian laws.
 With an NUE license, they will upgrade to becoming a licensed payment system operation.

-For U.S-based giant specifically, having stakes in a licensed NUE holds more important because it will guarantee them a seat at the table with regulators and policymakers of India who are responsible for overseeing the digital payments’ landscape of the country.
+For a U.S.-based giant specifically, having stakes in a licensed NUE holds more importance because it will guarantee them a seat at the table with regulators and policymakers of India who are responsible for overseeing the digital payments landscape of the country.
 Furthermore, it could also help them escape unnecessary probes and bottlenecks from the GOI.